Why I Can’t Understand You By Prof. Marvell Lawson |

 Think for a minute about all the sounds people can make with their mouths.
 They can be melodic, sharp clicking, whistling, sighing, humming, hissing, rolling, guttural, and on and on.
 The sounds we make, for the most part, are taught, and the meaning for each sound is determined subjectively.
 Try as I might, could this be the reason I can’t understand you?

 ?
-Professor Marvell Lawson is an author, professional speaker, and communication coach who works with individuals and organizations wanting to improve their speech preparation and presentation skills; and communicate more effectively to grow their business, make more money, and build personal and professional credibility.
+Author of forthcoming book “Small Business Superstar Speaking Secrets”, professional speaker, and communication coach who works with individuals and organizations wanting to improve their speech preparation and presentation skills; and communicate more effectively to grow their business, make more money, and build personal and professional credibility.
 Prof. Lawson is an Affiliate Professor lecturing on Public Speaking, Interpersonal Communication, and Organizational Communication and Development.
 Visit my website at www.centerforinformationdesign.com Contact me at: email firstname.lastname@example.org or give a call to 303.947.0962, ask for Allen

 Related Articles -